-Creating a base out of paving slabs can be pretty simple option, but it can be hard to achieve a flat surface if you're trying to create one on top of grass or soil.
-Pre-made timber and plastic bases are another possible solution, although for larger shed sizes can end up being more costlier.
-The later option being a concrete base, which can be a cheaper alternative, especially on larger size buildings and are almost always the most stongest, durable and long lasting.
+Creating a base out of paving slabs can be a pretty simple option, but it can be hard to achieve a flat surface if you're trying to create one on top of grass or soil.
+Pre-made shed bases are another possible solution, although for larger shed sizes can end up being more costlier.
+The latter option being a concrete base, which can be a cheaper alternative, especially on larger size buildings and are almost always the strongest, durable and long-lasting.

 If creating a concrete base sounds like the best solution for you, this is our 'how to' guide...